Who will be saved?

 The Bible makes it very clear that people have rejected God and will reject God.
 If every person were to come to faith, what is the purpose of judgement and of hell?
 This should inspire us to live for God and be witnesses for him to the people around us every day.

 Jesus, I thank you that you died on the cross to set me free from sin.
 I know that I have done things wrong and ask you to forgive me.
 I throw off all the bad stuff from my past.
 Come into my life and take charge of everything.
 I give all that I am to you.
 I ask you to change me and make me a new person through you.
 Jesus I believe that you rose again from the dead and now I can have life and eternal life in you.
 Thank you.
 Amen!

 If you prayed this, tell someone you prayed this.
 Let 2 or 3 people know that you have given your life to Jesus.
-Now get a Bible that you can understand (there are loads of good ones in Christian book shops or on Amazon - like the NIV, the Youth Bible, the NKJV, the Message) and get hooked in to a good church who teach the Bible, will look after you and support you.
-Get praying to God - it's just talking to him and letting him speak to you.
+Now get a Bible that you can understand (there are loads of good ones in Christian book shops or on Amazon – like the NIV, the Youth Bible, The Message, the Passion Translation) and get hooked in to a good church who teach the Bible, will look after you and support you.
+Get praying to God – it’s just talking to him and letting him speak to you.

 We know that the Bible doesn’t actually contradict itself – though sometimes it may appear to (we just need to dig a bit deeper for what it’s actually saying).
 We know that Jesus was speaking the truth, and we know that all the Bible is useful (2 Timothy 3.16).
 So we have to realise that verses like John 12 and 1 Timothy 2 must be set within the context of the rest of the Bible and the books in which they are written.